smitheric95/AB-Testing-Form/README.md

 	- still buggy - test on vagrant
 - check to see if email has been used
 - buy .com domain
+- sanitize input for email and post form

 commands:
 - php -S localhost:8080 -t public public/index.php